jenish-rudani/ENSC151/README.md

 ```

 ## Open Eclipse
+> In order to open Eclipse window, go to your ***DESKTOP*** on MacOs and double-click on startEclipse.command application

+# Troubleshooting (Follow this if you run into some issues)

-> In order to open Eclipse window you will need the IP Address of the Multipass Instance
+> If the application to run Eclipse fails, you will need the IP Address of the Multipass Instance
 > Type in following command in terminal to retrieve the ip address.

 ```bash